-All claims for travel reimbursement to an individual should be filed on a TE "Travel Expense Reimbursement Claim"(TE) form, as developed by each department.
+All claims for travel reimbursement to an individual should be filed on a TE "Travel Expense Reimbursement Claim" (TE) form, as developed by each department.
 TE forms may not contain claims for expenses associated with travelers other than the traveler indicated on the form, even if the traveler paid for the other travelers' expenses.
-All relevant areas of the TE form must be completed, including, at a miniumum: the
+All relevant areas of the TE form must be completed, including, at a minimum: the

-- •start and end times of journey;-
+- start and end times of journey;

-- •destination;
+- destination-

 - purpose of trip;

 - official station; and

-- oauthenticated riginal signatures.

-If applicable, Hhotel folios bills noting the employee name, date(s) of stay, and breakdown of costs by day are required for all lodging expenses.
-If lodging was paid for through a travel website (Expedia, Travelocity, etc), the travel website receipt shall accompany the hotel folio bill.
+Hotel folios bills noting the employee name, date(s) of stay, and breakdown of costs by day are required for all lodging expenses.
+If lodging was paid for through a travel website (Expedia, Travelocity, etc), the travel website receipt shall accompany the hotel foliobill.
 In addition to the reimbursable lodging rates, employees may be reimbursed for lodging taxes and fees.
 Lodging taxes are limited to the taxes on reimbursable lodging costs.
-For example, if the maximum lodging rate is \$50 per night, and the traveleryou elects to stay at a hotel that costs \$100 per night, the traveleryou can only claim the amount of taxes on \$50 which is the maximum authorized lodging amount.
+For example, if the maximum lodging rate is \$50 per night, and you elect to stay at a hotel that costs \$100 per night, you can only claim the amount of taxes on \$50 which is the maximum authorized lodging amount.
 Meals will be reimbursed in accordance with the meals and incidental expense (M&IE) allowance for the primary destination.
 Receipts are not required for the M&IE allowance.
 Pursuant to SAM 0206 the hours and conditions to which employees are allowed to claim meals must be included within each agency's travel policy.

-Employees may be reimbursed for the following .:
+Employees may be reimbursed for the following.:

 - 1. Actual expenses incurred for parking or vehicle storage fees for private automobiles and commercial transportation costs (i.e., taxi, shuttle, etc.).
 Receipts are required. - 2.
-Other miscellaneous reimbursable business related expenses including: use of Internet services, computers and other business machines, printers, fax machines, scanners, conference room rentals, and official telephone calls/service.
+Other miscellaneous reimbursable business related expenses including: use of Internet services; computers and other business machines; printers, fax machines, scanners, conference room rentals, and official telephone calls/service.
 Receipts are required. - 3.
-Laundry cleaning/pressing services if the employee's official business related hotel stay is four (4) consecutive nights or longer.
+Laundry cleaning/pressing services if the employee's official business related hotel stay is four consecutive nights or longer.
 Receipts are required. - 4.
-A meal rate approved by the Board of Examiners for employees traveling outside the United States, commensurate with the U.S. Department of State's meal allowances for foreign cities as listed in the U.S. Department of State's publication, Maximum Travel Per Diem Allowance for Foreign Areas.
+A meal rate approved by the Board of Examiners for employees traveling outside the United States, commensurate with the U.S. Department of State's meal allowances for foreign cities as listed in the U.S. Department of State's publication, Maximum Travel Per Diem Allowance for

+- Foreign Areas.
 The current foreign per diem rates can be accessed at the U.S. Department of State's website. - 5.
 Using his/her own personal vehicle for the State's convenience, at the standard mileage reimbursement rate for which a deduction is allowed for travel for federal income tax.
 The Governor's Finance Office, Budget Division, shall issue an All Agency Memorandum periodically reflecting the current rate in effect at that time. - 6.
 Using his/her own personal vehicle for his/her own convenience at one-half the standard mileage reimbursement rate. - 7.
 Using his/her own personal vehicle for any miles driven in excess of his/her normal commute while on official State business.
-An employee's normal commute is the roundtrip mileage between the employeer's residence and his/her official duty station. - 8.
-The standard credit card fee for cash advance transactions is reimbursable by the State to the employee for every authorized advance obtained through the use of an ATM.
-Said expense should be treated for budgeting purposes as any other travel expense, and should be limited to one (1) per authorized trip. - 9.
-Additional bank ATM facility charges relating to obtaining an authorized advance from an ATM are also reimbursable by the State to the employee, and should be limited to one (1) per authorized trip. - 10.
-Interest charges incurred due to delays beyond the control of the traveler will be travel expenses reimbursable by the employee's agency.
+An employee's normal commute is the roundtrip mileage between the employer's residence and his/her official duty station.